Jazz Pharmaceuticals (JAZZ)

 nullAI Analysis | Feedback

-Dr. Robert Iannone has served as Jazz's Executive Vice President and Global Head of Research and Development since May 2019.
-In this role, he oversees all aspects of preclinical research and clinical development, clinical operations, and regulatory affairs.
-He has over 18 years of experience in clinical drug development, with previous work on immuno-oncology programs at Merck, AstraZeneca, and Immunomedics.
-Before joining Jazz, Dr. Iannone was the head of research and development and chief medical officer of Immunomedics, Inc.
+Dr. Robert Iannone has served as Jazz Pharmaceuticals' Executive Vice President and Global Head of Research and Development since May 2019.
+He is responsible for overseeing all aspects of preclinical research, clinical development, clinical operations, and regulatory affairs.
+Dr. Iannone has over 18 years of experience in clinical drug development, working across various therapeutic areas and development phases.
+Prior to joining Jazz, he worked on immuno-oncology programs at Merck, AstraZeneca, and Immunomedics.
+From April 2018 to May 2019, Dr. Iannone was the head of research and development and chief medical officer of Immunomedics, Inc.

 AI Analysis | Feedback